Planning a visit to our Reading Room? This page should help you prepare for your visit.

 - International student photo card

-Pens are not permitted, so please bring pencils for making research notes.
+- Your own pencils for making research notes.
+Pens are not permitted.
 You are welcome to make notes on a laptop but scanners are not permitted (this includes flat-bed and hand-held devices).

 Copying Archive Material: